Mattress for Back Pain

 Back pain can be defined as any excruciating or mild ache that develops in the lower and upper back regions, as well as your neck.
 It may differ based on a variety of elements, including the intensity of the pain, how long it has lasted, and the underlying cause of the pain.

 The majority of us are familiar with the concept of back pain.
 It's likely that you've run into it at least once if you're past your childhood.
 Every time it has happened, dealing with it has never been simple.
-Your ability to move around and carry out daily tasks like standing, sitting, walking, exercising, and working is frequently hampered by the annoyingly painful condition.
+Your ability to move around and carry out daily tasks like standing, sitting, walking, exercising, and working is frequently hampered by this annoyingly painful condition.
 In addition, back pain reduces both the quantity and quality of your sleep.

 1. Sleeping position